How technology is keeping architects in work

 Architects were slow to catch on

-I also wrote my first blog post on architects’ websites in 2015 after what seemed like weeks going through the AJ’ s annual survey of the largest hundred UK practices and checking if their websites were responsive – most weren’t – even though more than 50% of all searches were now starting on a mobile device.
+I also wrote my first blog post on architects’ websites in 2015 after going through the AJ’ s annual survey of the largest hundred UK practices and checking if their websites were responsive – most weren’t – even though more than 50% of all searches were now starting on a mobile device.

-I launched the Archiboo Awards in 2016 because I felt the penny was dropping –slowly.
-Younger architects particularly were realising that what people want most from a website is an intuitive design that’s simple to use and mobile friendly.
+I launched the Archiboo Awards in 2016 because younger architects particularly were realising that what people want most from a website is an intuitive design that’s simple to use and mobile friendly.

-Just this week I was talking to an architect who runs a large London practice who, under lockdown, conduced an entire client presentation with 18 staff and six clients through Zoom.
+Just this week I was talking to an architect who conduced an entire client presentation with 18 staff and six clients through Zoom.
 He used an iPad and Apple Pencil to amend the design during the meeting.
-He said the client – eight people scattered throughout the UK- was genuinely impressed.
+He said the client – eight people scattered throughout the UK- was “genuinely impressed.”